suyashk12/cgm_science/TDP_utilities/TDP_readme.txt

 ---------------------------------------------

 Building a model grid - After confirming that you can run the sample TDP script, choose a directory where you’d like to build your model grid for a range of densities and metallicities.
-Then, run the Jupyter Notebook "non_eqm_scripts.ipynb" (https://github.com/suyashk12/cgm_science/blob/main/TDP_utilities/TDP_scripts_write.ipynb).
+Then, run the Jupyter Notebook "TDP_scripts_write.ipynb" (https://github.com/suyashk12/cgm_science/blob/main/TDP_utilities/TDP_scripts_write.ipynb).
 Make sure rootdir is set to the directory where you’d like to build your model grid and set cloudy_path to where cloudy.exe is saved in your computer (see sections above).
 Within the Jupyter notebook, you can specify the list of metallicities and densities for which you’d like to run TDP models.